FabriceSalvaire/PyDVI/doc/sphinx/source/pk-format.rst

  Packet Font File Format
 =========================

-The Packet Font file format in descriped in the :file:`pktype.web` file from Web2C.
+The Packet Font file format is described in the :file:`pktype.web` file from Web2C.
 Part of this documentation comes from this file.

 The packed file format is a compact representation of the data contained in a GF file.
 The